schrepfler/jira-maven-plugin/README.md

 JIRA Maven Plugin
 =

-This plugins is a fork of George Gastaldi's jira-maven-plugin available here: https://github.com/gastaldi/jira-maven-plugin
+This plugins started as a fork of George Gastaldi's jira-maven-plugin available here: https://github.com/gastaldi/jira-maven-plugin but moved on.

 The internals of it were changed so that it uses the JIRA REST API rather the SOAP one which is deprecated in JIRA 7.x.